Scaling limits for fractional polyharmonic Gaussian fields: Introduction

 Then, if $h\le1$, $k\ge s$, $k>\frac{d}{2}+2s-t$, $l>\frac{d}{2}-t$, and $t-s\le 2$, we have the estimate

-where $C>0$ does not depend on $h$. \end{theorem} Here (as in the rest of the paper) $C$ denotes some generic constant that might change from line to line, but is always independent of $h$.
+where $C>0$ depends on $\Theta,\,\theta,\,s,\,t,\,\Omega$, but not on $h$. \end{theorem} Here (as in the rest of the paper), $C$ denotes some generic constant that might change from line to line, but is always independent of $h$.

 Let us give some explanations regarding the linear constraints on the parameters in this result.
 The most important constraint is $t-s \le 2$.
 It arises from the fact that the proposed finite difference scheme is of second order (see \cite[Section 5.2]{HO16}), so that the accurary of our scheme saturates at $h^2$.
 The condition $k > \frac{d}{2}+2s-t$ is needed in order for $\Theta_h \ast f$ to be continuous (so that it has a well-defined restriction to the lattice).
 Similarly, the condition $l>\frac{d}{2}-t$ is needed in order for $\theta_h \ast u$ to be continuous.